KyleLamoureux/ContestQuestion/README.md

 ```
 `output: 3`

-Index **0** will be 0 100% of the time so we start there.
-In row 1 we can take a two step so we go to index **2**.
-Then we can take another two step so we go to index **4**.
-Then we can go to the end with a one step index is **5**.
+Index **0** will be 0 100% of the time so we start there for all rows.
+Finding either the shortest path to the end of the array **or** the deepest index for row 1.
+In row 1 we can jump 2 indexs so we go to index **2**.
+Then we can jump another two indexs so we go to index **4**.
+Then we can go to the end by jumping 1 index so we are at index **5**.
 We made it to the end in 3 steps for row 1.
 In row 2 we can't get to the end can get as close as index **4**.
 But since 1 path had a solution the output solution is **3**

 ### Input Example 2
 ```